-Social Housing - As required under the OTC Policy Statement and the Rezoning Policy for Sustainable Large Developments, the application will allot 23,559.2 sq. m (253,589 sq. ft.) for social housing.
-In order to meet this requirement, the conditions of enactment in Appendix B require the applicant to transfer to the City, for nominal consideration, fee simple ownership of all of Parcel E or dedicate to the City all of Parcel E, at the City's discretion, fully remediated, prior to enactment, to accommodate the social housing floor area.
+To secure these requirements, the conditions of enactment in Appendix B require the applicant to transfer to the City, for nominal consideration, fee simple ownership of all of Parcel E or dedicate to the City all of Parcel E, at the City's discretion, fully remediated, prior to enactment, to accommodate the social housing floor area.
 Alternatively, if Parcel E is not fully remediated at the time of enactment, the City may, in its sole discretion, accept an Option to Purchase for Parcel E for nominal consideration of \$1.00.
-This option may be exercised by the City at any time after rezoning enactment, as per the conditions in Appendix B.
+This option may be exercised by the City at any time after rezoning enactment, as per the conditions in Appendix B. The dedication of Parcel E offers future long-term flexibility to the City in the case of eventual redevelopment of the site.

-The conditions of enactment also require the applicant to design, construct and deliver turnkey social housing, at the applicant's cost, to the City of a minimum of 13,607.4 sq. m (146,469 sq. ft.), with delivery of two buildings (E-2 and E-3, shown in Figure 13) containing approximately 173 social housing units in Phases 2 and 3.
-The social housing in Phases 2 and 3 will be constructed by the applicant and transferred into City ownership.
-The Applicant will be required to enter into a Construction and Transfer Agreement with the City to build the turnkey social housing units and transfer to the City as a condition of enactment in Appendix B.
+The conditions of enactment also require the applicant to design, construct and deliver turnkey social housing, at the applicant's cost, to the City of a minimum of 13,607.4 sq. m (146,469 sq. ft.), with delivery of two buildings (E-2 and E-3, shown in Figure 13) containing approximately 175 social housing units in Phases 2 and 3.
+The social housing in Phase 2 and Phase 3 will be constructed by the applicant and transferred into City ownership.
+The applicant will be required to enter into a Construction and Transfer Agreement with the City to build the turnkey social housing units and transfer to the City as a condition of enactment in Appendix B.

-The balance of the social housing floor area requirement, also in Parcel E, is an additional 9,951.8 sq. m (107,120 sq. ft.), equivalent to approximately 127 units in Building E-1 (as shown in Figure 13).
-The City will seek to work with senior levels of government and housing partners on a delivery and funding strategy for this remainder of the social housing units to be delivered by the City, the details of which will be the subject of a separate report to Council.
+The balance of the social housing floor area requirement, also in Parcel E, is an additional 12,181.5 sq. m (131,120 sq. ft.), equivalent to approximately 155 units in Building E-1 (as shown in Figure 13).
+The City will seek to work with senior levels of government and housing partners on a delivery and funding strategy for the remainder of the social housing units to be delivered by the City, the details of which will be the subject of a separate later report to Council.
+This reflects the staff response to the Council motion from July 23, 2020, to find more housing affordability.
+The future residents of the social housing buildings will be part of a vibrant community with options for daily needs within a close walk or roll, or accessible via nearby rapid transit.